 * Please note, all training will take place on the Clayton campus

-FREE - applicants must first participate in Take One Step(link is external), an online platform inviting participants to commit to a sustainability related action before they go through the selection process to gain a place on the program.
+FREE - applicants must first participate in Take One Step, an online platform inviting participants to commit to a sustainability related action before they go through the selection process to gain a place on the program.